innovationinsoftware/docker-k8s-admin/labs/stateful/index.md

 All our pods are now started.

 ## Creating a Headless Service For Our StatefulSet
 Right now, the pods are running.
 But how can a web server access another one?
 This is done through the Service, so we need to create one.
-Open a new YAML file called apache_statefulset_service.yaml and add the following to it:
+Review `apache_stateful_service.yaml`:

 ```
 apiVersion: v1